-From Griffith Park it’s a short scenic drive down to Hollywood Boulevard.
-There you will find the Hollywood Walk of Fame, the TCL Chinese Theater, and about 100 out of work actors dressed (poorly) like your favorite movie heroes.
+From Griffith Park, it’s a short scenic drive down to Hollywood Boulevard.
+There you will find the Hollywood Walk of Fame, the TCL Chinese Theater, and about 100 out-of-work actors dressed (poorly) like your favourite movie heroes.
 We parked our Los Angeles ZipCar and took a closer look.
 Although ridiculously touristy, the Walk of Fame and Chinese Theater are cool to see.
-Where else can you comment on how small your favorite actors feet are?
+Where else can you comment on how small your favourite actor’s feet are?

 Cruising the Sunset Strip

 Full on “animal style” stuffed, our Los Angeles ZipCar tour continued down Sunset Boulevard past historic sites like the “riot Hyatt” and the Laugh Factory before stopping at the Whiskey A Go-Go.
-Known as the starting grounds for many famous acts such as Buffalo Springfield, The Doors, and Niel Diamond, this historic club is a must see for any music lover.
+Known as the starting ground for many famous acts such as Buffalo Springfield, The Doors, and Niel Diamond, this historic club is a must-see for any music lover.

 Across the street you from the Whiskey A Go-Go you will find the Viper Room which has been known for its celebrity clientele and the death of River Phoenix at its entrance in 1993.

 Next up was Beverly Hills where we cruised through the neighbourhood to get a glimpse of the good life.
 It was there I was cut off by Ron Howard Mercedes convertible.
 Love your movies Ron but learn to shoulder-check.
 Seriously how can you miss this purple car?

 We continued our Los Angeles ZipCar turned good life tour down Rodeo Drive which is known for its high-end shops and celebrity shoppers.
 We gawked at the fancy cars parked out front of Gucci, Louis Vuitton, and Prada before continuing on.
 We did not buy anything.